lucka79/objednavkyApl/ORDERS_MAP_GUIDE.md

 If not configured, follow the setup guide in `GEOCODING_SETUP.md`.

+**Note**: The Directions API is included in the Maps JavaScript API, so no additional API key or setup is required for route optimization.

 ### 2. Geocoded Addresses
 For orders to appear on the map, the corresponding user profiles must have:
 - `lat` (latitude)